Bobsimonoff/LLM-4-Applications-Commentary/docs/LLM-Top-10-Framework-Mappings/OWASP-Mappings-to-other-frameworks-LLM02-InsecureOutput.md

 This enables arbitrary code execution, system compromise, data theft, XSS, CSRF, SSRF, RCE through crafted prompts, with high LLM privilege escalating risk.

-What it is not:
+Not to be confused with:

-- Lack of validation by downstream components (LLM07: Insecure Plugin Design)
+- LLM07: Insecure Plugin Design - Lack of validation by downstream components

-- Overreliance on incorrect LLM outputs (LLM09: Overreliance)
+- LLM09: Overreliance - Placing too much trust in the accuracy of LLM outputs

-- Excessive LLM permissions  (LLM08: Excessive Agency)
+- LLM08: Excessive Agency - Excessive LLM permissions or autonomy to perform actions

-- LLM leaking sensitive information (LLM06: Sensitive Information Disclosure
+- LLM06: Sensitive Information Disclosure - LLM leaking sensitive information

 This risk focuses specifically on the need to sanitize and validate LLM outputs before passing downstream.